PluralKit/PluralKit/docs/content/user-guide.md

     pk;group new MyGroup

 This will create a new group.
-Groups all have a 5-letter ID, similar to systems and members.
+Groups all have a 5 or 6 letter ID, similar to systems and members.

 ### Adding and removing members to groups
 To add a member to a group, use the `pk;group <group> add` command, eg: